cyfronet-fid/recommender-system/README.md

 (default: `http://127.0.0.1:8888/?token=SOME_JUPYTER_TOKEN`) (you can customize jupyter port and host using [env](#env-variables) variables)

 ### Training
+Currently GPU support is available only in the experimental jupyter notebook `neural_cf` that contains whole ML cycle:
+- Datasets creation, preprocessing and inspections
+- Models creation (Autoencoders, NCF)
+- Trainings
+- Evaluation
+- Inferention

+GPU support can be enabled using environmental variable TRAINING_DEVICE (look into [ENV variables](#env-variables) section) , but for now it doesn't work in the dev/test/prod environments due to the fact that celery uses `fork` rather than `spawn` multiprocessing method - it is incompatibile with `CUDA`.

 For now the only trainable recommendation agent is the Pre-Agent.

 It can be trained via training endpoint (used in production) or via training tasks.